bradhowes/keystrokecountdown/src/about/index.md

 image: prague_castle_on_the_vltava_by_pingallery-d4c3r1x.png
 ---

 My name is Brad Howes.
-I program for a living and currently reside in Prague, Czech Republic.
-Some additional details may be found below.
+I program and manage for a living and currently reside in Prague, Czech Republic with my wife Amanda and our three children: Zoë, Harrison, and Claudia.

+My professional web presence is pretty much this:

 * [LinkedIn Profile](http://linkedin.com/in/bradhowes) -- best way to contact me if I don't know you
 * [GitHub](http://github.com/bradhowes) -- not much there, but I do have a nifty Python interface for a SLiMP3 display if you still have one ([Pyslimp3](https://github.com/bradhowes/pyslimp3)).
+* This blog

 I'm a seasoned developer of large systems written in C++ and Python.
 I'm not too shabby with other languages such as Javascript, Java, Emacs Lisp.